jchetan064/Delta/README.md

 # Delta
-# Contribution by Chelsye Joshi
+# Edited by Chelsye Joshi
 ## Please use this repo to download your in-class starter codes.